KamiZomby/mySEOblog/content/_index.md

 ---
-title: Posts
+title: SEO & PPC blog
-summary: Contains posts related to SEO & PPC
+summary: noreltag is an SEO & PPC blog
-description: Contains posts related to SEO & PPC
+description: noreltag is an SEO & PPC blog
 ---